MicrosoftDocs/quantum-docs/articles/includes/pricing-qc.md

 Minimum of $1 (USD) per program execution.

 > [!NOTE]
-> Once you have consumed the equivalent cost of the monthly subscription, the over-spending will be charge as pay-as-you-go plan.
+> Once you have consumed the equivalent cost of the monthly subscription, the over-spending will be charge as a pay-as-you-go plan.

 For more information about Azure infrastructure costs, see [Azure Blob Storage pricing](https://azure.microsoft.com/pricing/details/storage/blobs/).